To Understand the Hormonal Imbalance in Women

 But how do estrogen levels drop?

 Higher amounts of hormones place a higher burden on the liver’s detoxification pathways in the body.
-Don’t forget!
-The liver has to metabolize every single thing or substance that enters into our bodies food, environmental toxins, metabolic waste products, red blood cells and much more.
+Remember!
+The liver has to metabolize every single thing or substance that enters our bodies food, environmental toxins, metabolic waste products, red blood cells, and much more.
 It also metabolizes our hormones, especially estrogen (and all the estrogen metabolites).

 Some are signs that your liver needs some support or attention: